hozan23/vms/README.md

 `display` and `vgadevices` values are added to QEMU arguments only if the `graphic` are set to `yes`.
 Otherwise, the script will ignore them.
-By default, the graphics are set to `yes` for the installation.
+By default, the graphics are set to `yes` for the installation of the operating system.
 You may disable it in the config file after the installation.

 These default settings can be customized by modifying config files.